 How much does it cost?

-No, team leaders don't need any technical skills.
+No, team supervisors don't need any technical skills.
 Thanks to our volunteers, we try to give all of our teams mentors.
-We also have the forums, and we put on tech days to help teams tackle problems.
-Team leaders only need to make sure teams get help from these channels when needed.
+We also have a Student Robotics Discord server, and we put on tech days to help teams tackle problems.
+Team supervisors only need to make sure teams get help from these channels when needed.

 How much time does it take?